mahmud035/react-blogify/client/README.md

 # Assignment-5-React-Blogify

-Assignment-5-React-Blogify is a React-based blogging platform developed as part of an assignment.
+React-Blogify is a React-based blogging platform developed as part of an assignment.
 It provides a user-friendly interface for creating, viewing, and managing blog posts.

 ## Live Website: <a href="https://assignment-5-react-blogify.vercel.app/" target="_blank">React Blogify</a>